-If 60,000 BTUs is too hot for you, then the heater also can be reduced to 30,000 BTUs, allowing you to save propane and avoid overheating.
-On the highest setting, this propane heater can heat up to 1,500 square feet and it connects to a 20-pound tank of liquid propane (not included) for fuel.
-This heater also has a continuous ignition.
-You will need to plug it into an electrical outlet to power the fan.
+If 125,000 BTUs is too hot for you, know that the heater also can be reduced to 70,000 BTUs, allowing you to save propane and avoid overheating.
+On the highest setting, this propane heater can heat up to 3,100 square feet and it connects to a tank of liquid propane (not included) for fuel.

 The Advantages of Owning a Propane Heater

 There are many advantages to owning a propane heater.
 One of the defining features is that these heaters are typically fueled by a portable container of propane, giving you the freedom to carry them with you from room to room or even take out into the middle of the woods when you go camping.
 Unless the heater has a built-in fan unit, you won’t have to be tethered to a power outlet with this heater.

 You also get the benefit of cost savings when you invest in a propane heater.
 This is because the average cost of electricity is higher than the average cost of propane.
 With a propane heater, you have a wide range of heat output options that can increase well beyond the capabilities of an electric or natural gas heater, allowing you to rapidly heat up large, outdoor spaces.

 - Unless your heater has a built-in fan unit, propane heaters don’t normally need to be plugged into a wall, allowing you to move the heater wherever you need it.